 - Aside from science, the MCAT is a test of endurance.
 The test is eight hours long.
 Most of us might have eight-hour workdays, but we don’t spend it exerting our brains at full-force nonstop for the entire duration.
 You will inevitably get tired while taking the exam.
 You need to build your stamina by taking practice tests and constantly reviewing practice questions and passages.

 - MCAT passages aren’t exactly fun.
 They are long, often dry, and full of complexities.
-If you want to really master them, you must set aside time to focus on them.
+If you want to really master them, you must set aside study time to focus on them.
 The more practice passages you read and solve, the easier they will be to understand how to read them.

 - MCAT writers are tricky.
 Their bag of misleading answers to their multiple-choice questions seems unending, but it is finite.
 With every wrong answer you spot, the better you get at identifying traps that the MCAT creators laid out for you.